A Journey Through Generations: Our Family's Love for the Himalayas and Helping Nepal's People

 It All Started with Our Grandpa Hari.

-Little did he know, he was starting something much bigger than himself, a family tradition that would blend adventure with a deep love for Nepal and its people.
+Little did he know, he was starting something much bigger than himself: a family tradition that would blend adventure with a deep love for Nepal and its people.

 Our Father Ganesh’s Dream for Nepal

 Fast forward to the late 1980s.
-Our dad, Ganesh Prasad Simkhada, stepped into this legacy just as tourism was blossoming in Nepal.
+Ganesh Prasad Simkhada, stepped into this legacy just as tourism was blossoming in Nepal.
 But Ganesh was not only interested in business; he had a bigger vision of opening Nepal to the world of tourism.

 Carrying the Torch: Our Generation’s Commitment

-It’s been wonderful to see this work grow—and even more special to know that the Nagarjun Learning Center(NLC) is now recognized as an official UN partner for social development in Nepal.
-We are so dedicated to moving Nepalis towards greater well-being.
-We have also committed to ensuring the share of profit goes directly to upkeep our charity NLC and all our social programs implemented through NLC in the Himalayas of Nepal.
+It’s been wonderful to see this work grow—and even more special to know that the Nagarjun Learning Center (NLC) is now recognized as an official UN partner for social development in Nepal.
+We are dedicated to moving Nepalis towards greater well-being.
+We have also committed to ensuring that a share of our profits goes directly to the upkeep of our charity, NLC, and all our social programs in the Himalayas.

 Stay with Us and Travel with Purpose